 Productivity Through People

-A ten-month programme in partnership with three world class manufacturers; BAE Systems, Siemens and Rolls-Royce, designed to support and invest in the key desicion-makers of tomorrow.
+A ten-month programme in partnership with three world class manufacturers; BAE Systems, Siemens and Rolls-Royce, designed to support and invest in the key decision-makers of tomorrow.
 Gain access to the latest techniques, thinking and research to transform your productivity and working practices.

 About the Programme

 Following this, you'll participate in a series of elements to develop your knowledge and skills as well as an unparalleled opportunity to meet key people from leading UK organisations where excellence in productivity lies at the heart of business.
 You will have access to gold standard manufacturing organisations including BAE Systems, Siemens and Rolls-Royce.
 These companies will demonstrate how they have transformed their workplace by putting employee engagement at the very centre of their improvement processes.

-Productivity through People includes two non-consecutive days each month, after the initial Programme Introduction, to develop your leadership & management capabilities to empower your workforce.
+Productivity through People includes two non-consecutive days each month, after the initial Programme Induction, to develop your leadership & management capabilities to empower your workforce.
 You'll participate in a range of online workshops including a variety of challenges and tasks to develop the tools and techniques to transform your productivity and working practices.
 The focus on practical learning means there are no formal assessments.
 You may need to do some pre-reading, and you'll be expected to contribute via the online forum.

 Access to gold standard manufacturing organisations including BAE Systems, Siemens and Rolls-Royce